 Seeing the emotion of the women’s march fade reinforced my conviction that greater gains will be won through the faithful engagement of godly women in the boardrooms, family rooms, and classrooms of our communities than pithy posters or well-timed tweets.

 It’s a conviction that drives Denver Institute’s Women & Vocation Initiative, a project educating and equipping Christian women to steward their gifts and influence for God’s glory.
-And it’s a perspective that inspired our upcoming event, “Ambition: Living with Drive & Devotion” Friday, March 10th.
+And it’s a perspective that inspired our past event, “Ambition: Living with Drive & Devotion”.

 The word ambition makes some women uneasy, calling to mind self-serving strivers who pursue their goals at any cost.
 Other women say, “I’ve never seen myself as ambitious,” associating ambition with character traits that don’t fit their personality or role in life.
 Yet, as featured speaker Carolyn McCulley argues, “God has made us to be people who have desires… Ambition isn’t just for men, it isn’t just for business — it’s an essential component of being human.”